Tips for Designing an Eco-Friendly Kitchen

 Saving Energy in the Kitchen

-The kitchen is one of the home’s most energy-consuming spaces, with equipment such as dishwashers, ovens, hobs, hoods, microwaves, hand blenders, and more consuming energy on an almost daily basis.
+The kitchen is one of the home’s most energy-consuming spaces.
+Appliances such as dishwashers, ovens, hobs, hoods, microwaves, hand blenders, and more consume energy on an almost daily basis.
 One of the main tenets of green home design is focused on energy savings and the use of renewable energy sources.
-When purchasing new ovens, fridges, and other key items, watch out for those bearing recognized ratings such as Energy Star and WaterSense.
+When purchasing new appliances, watch out for those bearing recognized ratings such as Energy Star and WaterSense.

 If you are using cooling in your kitchen during warmer months or heating during the cooler season, make sure your kitchen is well insulated so that air leaks don’t cause you to rely excessively on air conditioning or heating.
 Keep in mind that the cost to replace your furnace or air conditioner with a more energy-efficient unit will be recouped from the saving in the long term.
 Consider installing solar panels on your roof to generate the power you need to prepare magnificent meals without worrying about the electricity you are consuming.
 You can save up to $100 every month on your electricity costs by going solar.